specialistgeneralist/geodiverse/other_resources/R_plots/README.md

 # GeoDiverse / R Plots
-_A variety of figures on geographic diversity in Economic journal publishing_
+_A variety of figures on geographic diversity in economic publishing_

 ## Summary
 Run `figures.r` with *R*, ensuring `datafiles.RData` is in the same directory.